 When segmenting a route, a new segment is created each time one or more of the following roadway characteristics changes:

-If the route changes between Divided and Undivided
+When a route changes between Urban and Rural

-When the Number of Through Lanes changes on the route
+When the number of lanes changes on the route

-When a roadway classification changes between Freeway and Non-Freeway
+When a route changes between Divided and Undivided

 After segments are created following the criteria above, minimum and maximum segment lengths are used to ensure that segments are not too small or too large, based on the following parameters:

-Any segment that is less than or equal to 0.05 miles will be added to the smallest adjoining segment.
+Any segment that is < 0.05 miles will be added to the smallest adjoining segment.

-Any segment that is greater than or equal to 2 miles will be segmented at the 2-mile mark.
+Any segment that is > 2 miles will be segmented at the 2-mile mark.

 Local Road Crashes